 These cookies were most likely inspired by all the photos of Swedish Fish Oreos people keep sending me.
 Blech!
 I’ll take just about any Oreo cookie flavor, but they can keep that one one.
 But icky red filling aside, all the Oreo photos had me craving chocolate sandwich cookies, and these little guys were the result.
 Aren’t they cute?

 This recipe for chocolate sandwich cookie is adapted from Wayne Brockman and made famous by Smitten Kitchen.
-But as usual, I added my own twists.
+I made some small changes.

 - Increased the salt a tad